mozhdehNouri/CoroutineFlowAdvance/app/src/main/java/com/example/coroutineflowadvance/flow/terminal_operator/TerminalOperator.md

 #### Terminal operator

+note: all operators we use in this article are terminal operators. but I divide it into different categories for better understanding.

 Terminal operators are functions to consume values emitted by the flow.

-or we can say for start giving value form flow we should use a terminal operator and after that flow start emit value for us.
+or we can say to start giving value from flow we should use a terminal operator and after that flow start emit value for us.

 for example :